MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>

-* Paper에서는 DCGAN을 하면서 NLP에서 사용된 Word2Vec의 특성을 Image에서도 사용할 수 있었다고 합니다.
+* In paper, it is said that while DCGAN was performed, the characteristics of Word2Vec used in NLP could be used in image as well.

 <br>

-* 예를 들어, Word2Vec에서 vector(”King”) - vector(”Man”) + vector(”Woman”) = Queen 이 되는 것처럼, Image에서도 이와 유사한 VECTOR ARITHMETIC 연산을 할 수 있었다고 하네요.
+* For example, like vector(”King”) - vector(”Man”) + vector(”Woman”) = Queen in Word2Vec, it is said that similar VECTOR ARITHMETIC operation was possible with image.

 <br>